SalAndris/critical-look-at-llms/README.md

 ![mandatory](mandatory.png)

-The reason for this push is simple and unsurprising: **AI companies spend billions operating at a loss in the hopes of making trilions one day** `[42]`.
+The reason for this push is simple and unsurprising: **AI companies spend billions operating at a loss in the hopes of making trillions one day** `[42]`.
 OpenAI has yet to turn a profit, and it is expected to lose 5 billion this year, which is 10 times what it lost 2 years ago.
 Such losses are sustainable thanks to massive investments, like Microsoft's 13 billion USD poured into OpenAI in 2023 `[43]`.
 Anthropic's CEO predicts that training an AI model in 2027 will cost more than 100 billion USD.
 The race is on: AI is the new frontier, and companies are fiercely competing for market share.
 Mark Zuckerberg is offering 100 million USD job offers to poach talent from his competitors `[44]`.
 The insane spendings and hype is not unlike the dotcom bubble of the late 1990s.

 One key claim is that LLM tools boost productivity.
 METR ran a randomized control trial to test coding LLMs' effects on productivity.
 "Developers completed 245 tasks in mature projects on which they have an average of 5 years of prior experience."
 The developers estimated that their work speed will increase by **24%**, yet results showed that it slowed them down on average by **19%** `[45]`.